Nasdanika/nasdanika.github.io/model/practices/junit/readme.md

 * Pet clinic demo - G/H fork, use GPT 4, specify SpringBoot and Mockito in prompt, tags - as is/disabled test methods
 * Use with G/H copilot - complementary, different
 * Unit tests delivery - branch, fork
+* SonarQube - class level.
+* jacoco.exec - Maven repository - evidence for other purposes.
+Coverage storage.
+Jenkins workspace
+* Mention assembly of a solution from alternatives, use capability and decision analysis.
+* Coverage - jacoco.exec + class files, sq api, JSON, DB/REST API (part of the enterprise model, mention the generic thing), XMI/Binary.
+Storage - local, Jenkins workspace, sq, maven binary repository
+* Mock opportunities - we know methods being called, constructors etc. We can generate mock generation and try/catch for static methods and constructors.
+* Branches, switch cases in particular and enums
+* Generate review/explain
+* @Mock, @InjectMocks
+* Cost value for each acitivity, opportunities
+* Sort by dependency, lower-level may be (partially) testes as part of higher level
+* Prompt building - eContainer, resource, resource set (on-demand loading), mention enterprise model from the generic
+* Massaging generated sources - peeling back-ticks, parsing, imports - in the snippet, implicit/assumed.
+* All in one code snippet, rules - diagram and snippets
+* Generation - lombok
+* Recipe book
+* Loops - local, pipeline, issues, scan repos, pull/merge request, sq